maizzle/maizzle.com/content/docs/templates.md

 # Templates

-A Template in Maizzle is an HTML file that typically contains the body of your email: the HTML that defines the design and content.
+A Template in Maizzle is a file that typically contains the body of your email: the HTML markup that defines the design and content.

 It's made up of two distinct sections: